 FRO – Notice of Emergency Arbitration from Euronav

-Frontline plc (“Frontline”) (NYSE: FRO – OSE: FRO), formerly Frontline Ltd., confirms that it has received from Euronav NV an emergency arbitration request for urgent interim and conservatory measures following Frontline’s decision to terminate the combination agreement as further explained in Frontline’s press release dated 9 January 2023.
+Frontline plc ("Frontline") FRO, formerly Frontline Ltd., confirms that it has received from Euronav NV an emergency arbitration request for urgent interim and conservatory measures following Frontline's decision to terminate the combination agreement as further explained in Frontline's press release dated 9 January 2023.
 Frontline is currently analysing this request with its legal advisors.
 Frontline once again confirms that its decision to terminate the combination agreement was entirely lawful.

 January 18, 2023